-The chart below shows that paved and natural surface trails were among the top three as the most important amenities to households based on the statistically valid survey.
+The 2022 PROS Plan LOS chart (Figure 5.8) shows that paved and natural surface trails were among the top three as the most important amenities to households based on the statistically valid survey.
 Montgomery County has a strong connected trail system and is a leader in trails throughout the region.
 It is recommended that additional trail mileage (14 miles of paved and 9 miles of natural surface) is needed to meet the standard.
 The County should continually encourage and seek funding for the development of trails and coordinate with the plans in surrounding jurisdictions to ensure a connected system of shared use paths within region.